simphotonics/generic_enum/generic_enum/README.md

   ```
 </details>

-The required steps are detailed below.
+The required steps are detailed below:

 0. Add the import directives shown above.
 1. Add a part statement referencing the generated file `complex.g.dart`.
 2. Define an enumeration and annotate it with: